thekra2/project3/README.md

 ![Picture1](https://user-images.githubusercontent.com/86855538/127944017-815a23dc-cd16-4788-b29d-5bb0483e11af.png)

-You said
+You said:

 hi

-Watson Assistant said
+Watson Assistant said:

 hello

-You said
+You said:

 do you have reservation?

-Watson Assistant said
+Watson Assistant said:

 Choose a day

-You said
+You said:

 sunday

-Watson Assistant said
+Watson Assistant said:

 Time?

-You said
+You said:

 5pm

-Watson Assistant said
+Watson Assistant said:

 How many people?

-You said
+You said:

 3

-Watson Assistant said
+Watson Assistant said:

 Your reservation has been successfully completed

 ![Picture2](https://user-images.githubusercontent.com/86855538/127944052-cc7728b8-51ef-47f3-9945-fb4f48e09050.png)

-You said
+You said:

 hi

-Watson Assistant said
+Watson Assistant said:

 Hello!

-You said
+You said:

 cancel reservation

-Watson Assistant said
+Watson Assistant said:

 what day?

-You said
+You said:

 sunday

-Watson Assistant said
+Watson Assistant said:

 what time?

-You said
+You said:

 5pm

-Watson Assistant said
+Watson Assistant said:

 Your reservation has been successfully canceled